clo4/datapacks/README.md

 /scoreboard players set .drop_percentage no_free_deaths.drop_xp.settings [percent]
 ```

+### Unreleased data packs

+There are data packs in this repository that I haven't released.
+This is a list
+of them, including the reasons they are not listed on Modrinth yet.

+#### No Sprint

+Disables sprinting.
+When players sprint, they become stuck in place.

+There are a few ways to go about this, but disabling all movement is the most
+consistent and least bad of the methods.

+This isn't released yet because I haven't playtested it.
+Don't know if this is
+fun yet.

+#### No Sleep

+Disables sleeping.

+When you disable sleeping, you also need to disable phantoms.
+When you disable
+phantoms, you need to come up with a way to get phantom membrane.
+I haven't
+solved the membrane in a way that's fun.

+The best idea I've come up with is to spawn phantoms if a player drinks a potion
+of weakness and tries to use a bed.

+#### AFK Immunity

+Disables all damage to AFK players.

+The goal is to also disable all armor durability too, to prevent people or
+entities from wearing down the armor.
+However, this presents a lot of edge
+cases.
+Upon returning, the player could take their armor off before moving their
+mouse, keeping their infinite durability armor.
+So, if you give it curse of
+binding, they can't take it off, then you remove all curse of binding
+enchantments from their armor.
+But, if the player already had CoB on a piece of
+armor, now they can take that off too.
+This means you need to detect whether
+each piece of armor already has CoB, store that in a scoreboard, and selectively
+remove it based on that value.
+That's more effort than it's worth for me.

+#### AFK Kick

+Kicks players after they have been AFK for a configurable period of time.

+This requires the function level to be set higher than I'm generally comfortable
+recommending.

 ## Nix Build System

 The build system is a reusable component built with Nix.
 You can use this